 Instructions

-• Place the pan in the bread machine and set on the French Bread Setting, 1.5 lb loaf.
+Place the pan in the bread machine and set on the French Bread Setting, 2 lb loaf.
 You want the setting with the longest rise times.
 Basic and the gluten free settings do not have adequate rise times.
 The longer the better!
 If your bread machine doesn't have a French bread setting, do some research on your particular machine and see what has the longest rise time.
-The French bread setting on my machine rises for 40 minutes for the first rise, then 30 minutes for the second rise and 50 minutes for the third rise.
+The French bread setting on my machine rises for 40 minutes for the first rise, then 30 minutes for the second rise and 1 hour for the third rise.
 Then it bakes for 1 hour and 5 minutes.
-3 hours 40 minutes total time.
+3 hours 50 minutes total time in the bread machine (that factors in the kneading time too).

-• As it kneads your dough, scrape down the sides so the dough gets fully stirred in.
-The bread dough should be the consistency of thick pancake batter, so if your bread dough is too thick, add 1-2 Tablespoons of water at a time while it's kneading to get the right consistency.
+As it kneads your dough, scrape down the sides of the bread pan so the dough gets fully stirred in.
+The bread dough should be the consistency of thick pancake batter, so if your bread dough is too thick, add 1-2 Tablespoons of water at a time while it's kneading until you get the right consistency.
 Thick pancake batter, but not dry.
 You may need to check in 5 minutes to make sure the dough is coming together.
 If it still looks too dry, add a bit more water.

 Notes